gzhelezo/cs330-fall2019/labs/lab05.md

 #### Intend

 The intend of this exercise is to demonstrate symmetric encryption techniques.
-We will be using the simple client and server applications from Programming Lab 3, to pass back and forth single line encrypted text messages.
+We will be using the simple client and server applications from Programming Lab 3*, to pass back and forth single line encrypted text messages.
 In this lab, we will be leveraging Advanced Encryption Standard cipher.

+<i>*</i> If you did not complete Programming Assignment 3, let me know.

 #### Tasks
 - Specifically, you will update the simple client and the server to use a single key to encrypt and decrypt a message.
 - Capture the chat communication in Wireshark and submit the trace.

 #### Encrypt